-I'll soon launch my next book, Don't Label Me, about how to heal the Us-versus-Them divisions that are ripping apart America and much of the world.
+I recently launched my latest book, Don't Label Me, about how to heal the Us-versus-Them divisions that are ripping apart America and much of the world.

 In all that I am and all that I do, I stand for the responsibility to ask questions -- and the right to do so, free from fear.